genuinetools/reg/server/README.md

-   --username value, -u value  username for the registry --password value, -p value  password for the registry --registry value, -r value  URL to the private registry (ex. r.j3ss.co) --port value                port for server to run on (default: "8080") --cert value                path to ssl cert
+   --username value, -u value  username for the registry --password value, -p value  password for the registry --registry value, -r value  URL to the private registry (ex. r.j3ss.co) --insecure, -k              do not verify tls certificates of registry --port value                port for server to run on (default: "8080") --cert value                path to ssl cert
    --key value                 path to ssl key